History

 YMCA Cigarette Dog delivery service during WW1.

-'Mutt' a "trench runner' Frenchie delivered cigarettes and comfort
+'Mutt' a "trench runner' Frenchie delivered cigarettes and gave his friendship

 boosting moral of the 11th Engineers,